Why is my sump pump frozen

 Frequently Asked Questions

-How can I prevent my sump pump from freezing?
+How do I prevent my sump pump from freezing?

 Connect with certified professionals in your area